selsoaress/selsoaress/README.md

 - **AI Intern** @ [Grupo Vilarejo](https://www.grupovilarejo.com.br/)
   *Sep 2025 – Present*
-  Developing **artificial intelligence strategies** to improve **logistics and operations** in the hospitality and construction sectors.
+  Developing **artificial intelligence strategies** and **Adaptative Business Intelligence** to improve **logistics and operations** in the hospitality and construction sectors.
-  Focus on optimization, forecasting, and decision-support systems that bridge **AI research and real-world industry challenges**.
+  Focus on optimization, forecasting, and decision-support systems that bridge **academic research and real-world industry challenges**.

 ---